testIT-WebTester/webtester-core/documentation/chapters/mouse.md

 ## Mouse.doubleClick()
 Executes a double click on the given `PageObject` by first moving the mouse to the center of it.

+## Mouse.contextClick()
+Executes a context click on the given `PageObject` by first moving the mouse to the center of it.

 ## Mouse.moveToEach()
 Moves the mouse to each of the given `PageObject`s in turn.
 The page objects have to be visible in order to move